hasmanytrees/aoc-2024/README.md

 ❯ ./newday.sh day1
 ```

+The subcommand for the newly created day will be located under the `cmd` folder.

 ## Execution
 To execute your new star solver, build and run the CLI specifying the day name, star name and input file location: